utkarshyadav46/BounceGame-OpenglLibrary/ReadMe.md

 ## ***************  DESCRIPTION   *************************

-Its is Just Like the Interactive Bounce Ball game With some mixed feature of Mario in opengl Format.
+It is Just Like the Interactive Bounce Ball game With some mixed feature of Mario in opengl Format.